eqpoqpe/page/README.md

-# QAQ
+# Page
-QAQ: To build a page with Reactjs and GitHub Page
+To build a page with React

 ## Deployment
 ```bash